danielsss/cw.js/README.md

 # 🔥 cw.js

-A command named "cw" that keeps reading latest cloudWatch log stream to local.
+A command named "cw" that keeps reading latest of cloudWatchLogs stream to local/terminal.

 `cw.js` is written in `Typescript` and based on [AWS SDK](https://github.com/aws/aws-sdk-js) CloudWatchLogs.